anestisdalgkitsis/LSTM-RNN-for-Traffic-Prediction-in-Cellular-Networks/README.md

 ### Arguments

-- -i Inputfile (e.g. ltedata.csv).
+- "-i" Inputfile (e.g. ltedata.csv).
-- -f Forecast type (can be EVALUATION, FORECAST or NEXTDAY).
+- "-f" Forecast type (can be EVALUATION, FORECAST or NEXTDAY).
-- -c Cell ID (e.g. 914753)
+- "-c" Cell ID (e.g. 914753)
-- -a Algorithm (can be ALL, LSTM, SLSTM, RBF or ARIMA).
+- "-a" Algorithm (can be ALL, LSTM, SLSTM, RBF or ARIMA).
-- -m Measurement (can be THROUGHPUT, DOWNLOADTRAFFIC or ACTIVITYTIME)
+- "-m" Measurement (can be THROUGHPUT, DOWNLOADTRAFFIC or ACTIVITYTIME)

 ### Dataset